Unprecedented: NY Grand Jury Votes To Indict Trump Over Alleged Hush Money Payment

 The case centers around a $130,000 hush money payment that Trump allegedly made to adult film star Stormy Daniels in the leadup to the 2016 presidential election to conceal an alleged affair.

-Daniels has claimed that she slept with Trump in 2006, while he was married to his current wife, Melania Trump.
+Daniels has claimed that she slept with Trump in 2006, while he was married to his current wife and former first lady, Melania Trump.

 The 76-year-old Trump, who was twice impeached as president, has denied having a sexual relationship with Daniels, and has denied any wrongdoing in the case, calling the investigation a “political witch hunt.”